ThornDuke/fb2k-title-format/README.md

 ### Snippets

-Complete code snippets are provided for all tags and functions.
+Complete code snippets are provided for all tags, functions and query keywords.

 ### Commands